WWE Road to WrestleMania X8: Visual and audio

 The gameplay takes place in a "side-to-side" view of the ring from a single, fixed point of view providing a view of the wrestlers themselves and the audience in the background.
 The digitized sprite characters were described to look like as their onscreen counterparts and that they also move rather "smoothly" as well, thanks to an overall increase in animation.

 From an audio standpoint the game featured versions of each wrestler's entrance music and the occasional catch phrase, but no ring commentary during the match.
 The sound was described as "high-quality as well, with punches, kicks, and slams having a crisp meaty sound" that captures the high-impact world of the WWE.

 Reception

-The game received "mixed or average" reviews according to video game review aggregator Metacritic, based on a total of ten reviews, four of which were positive and six were mixed.
+The game received "mixed or average" reviews according to video game review aggregator website Metacritic, based on a total of ten reviews, four of which were positive and six were mixed.
 Metacritic's user score was slightly better, listed as "generally favorable" with a score of 7.5.
 GameZone said that the game does a solid job of emulating WWE wrestling while challenging and entertaining the players and rated it as "great".